Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Beyond 40 Weeks: Overdue, Induction, and Post-Term Pregnancy

 At 41 weeks, your provider will likely recommend more frequent monitoring.
 Non-stress tests (NSTs) check the baby’s heart rate.
-Ultrasounds assess amniotic fluid volume.
+Ultrasounds measure amniotic fluid volume.
 The placenta, which has been sustaining the baby for nine months, gradually becomes less efficient after 40 weeks.
-This is called placental aging or insufficiency.
+This is called placental aging, or placental insufficiency.

 Most guidelines recommend induction between 41 and 42 weeks.
 After 42 weeks (post-term), the risk of stillbirth increases meaningfully.
 After 42 weeks (post-term), the risk of meconium aspiration increases meaningfully.
 After 42 weeks (post-term), the risk of macrosomia (an unusually large baby) increases meaningfully.
 Induction doesn't mean something has gone wrong — it means the balance of risk has shifted toward delivery.